Updated: Jul 4

 Amenities: At Cleveland Avenue and Long Beach Boulevard, there's a beach pavilion with restrooms and showers.

-Beaches: Beach badges are required daily from June 19 to Labor Day for people ages 12 to 64.
+Beaches: Beach badges are required daily through Labor Day for people ages 12 to 64.
 Full season badges are $45 for this age range and $5 for people 65 years and older.
 Weekly badges are $20.
 Daily badges are $10.
 There is no cost for people 11 years of age and under.